brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 And I'm guessing all the GenAI companies are taking that risk.
 In another lawsuit, [OpenAI argued that it's 'impossible' to create AI tools like ChatGPT without copyrighted material](https://www.theguardian.com/technology/2024/jan/08/ai-tools-chatgpt-copyrighted-material-openai).
-If that's what it takes to get to an $830B valuation, you better believe they are all going to do steal and pirate as much content as possible.
+If that's what it takes to get to an $830B valuation, you better believe they are all going to steal and pirate as much content as possible.
 And when they do, the creators of that content will get nothing.
 Nada. $0.

 ## The GenAI model is broken